adalessa/laravel.nvim/README.md

 ```

 For nicer notifications use `rcarriga/nvim-notify`
-My lazy config for notify is
+My lazy configuration for notify is
 ```lua
 return {
     "rcarriga/nvim-notify",